nybell/drugsets/README.md

 ### Example usage

 The following code tests individual drug gene set analysis for associated with schizophrenia.
 The SCZ_SAMPLE.genes.raw was created using MAGMA and the 2021 schizophrenia GWAS summary statistics, downloaded [here](https://www.med.unc.edu/pgc/download-results/).
 Additionally, the code tests for ATC III codes for enrichment of drugs that are highly associated with schizophrenia, with a minimum sample size of 5 drugs for each ATC code.
 Lastly, it specifies to not show output from MAGMA (to see this go to the .log file in the directory `/drugsea/OUTPUT/`.

+1. Go to directory
+`$ cd drugsea/`

+2. Execute script
 `python ./drugsea.py --geneassoc SCZ_SAMPLE.genes.raw --drugsets solo --out SCZ --enrich atc --nsize 5 --showlog no`

 ## Output